 Sanford, North Carolina

 By all accounts, Philip Alston was trouble.
 A member of the prominent Alston family, some might describe him as a spoiled brat.
-The house Alston constructed at this horseshoe bend in the Deep River was among the first large plantation home constructed in this region when it was built in 1772.
-As tensions heated up throughout the colonies, Alston sided with the Patriot cause.
-Though he was fighting for the same ideals, even the Patriots took umbrage with Philip Alston with Robert Rowan even speaking to the governor of his dislike for Alston’s “domineering” and “tyrannical” attitude.
+The house Alston constructed at this horseshoe bend in the Deep River was among the first large plantation homes constructed in this region when it was built in 1772.
+As revolutionary tensions heated up throughout the colonies, Alston sided with the Patriot cause.
+Though he was fighting for the same ideals, even the Patriots took umbrage with Philip Alston.
+Another Patriot, Robert Rowan, even spoke to the governor of his dislike for Alston’s “domineering” and “tyrannical” attitude.

 A cart of straw was set alight and pushed towards the house which began to burn.
 Fearful of being burned out of the house, Alston sent his wife with a flag of truce to arrange surrender.
 Fanning agreed to allow Alston and his men to surrender.
 The Tories plundered the bullet-riddled house but did not burn it.

 Philip Alston remained on his plantation for some years after the war and served in the state senate, though his roguish attitude lead to his fall from grace and in 1790, he was forced to sell his beloved home.
 Some believe that the rascal spirit of Alston may remain here in the form of footsteps heard in the home, disembodied whispers in the fireplace where the children were hidden, and orbs of light seen in the yard.